 4.3.7 Use of Sick Leave

-Sick leave is to be used in cases of accident or illness of the employee, and medical or dental examination and care.
+Sick leave is to be used in cases of accident or illness of the employee, and for the employee’s medical or dental examination and care.
 (See Section 4.7, Paid Leave for Medical Examination and Care).
-An employee may also use up to 40 hours of their accumulated sick leave every year to care for a sick family member, such as a child, spouse, parent, parent of spouse, or other member of the household, and for their medical or dental examination and care.
+An employee may also use up to 40 hours of their accumulated sick leave every year to care for a sick family member, such as a child, spouse, domestic partner, parent, parent of spouse, or other member of the household, and for their medical or dental examination and care.
 The 40 hours of "sick family time" may be used to care for a newborn following a Paid Parental Leave, as specified in Section 4.5.3.
 An employee may also use up to 40 hours of their paid sick time during a leave of absence for victims of domestic violence, as specified in Policies and Procedures Section 7.5.7.

 4.3.8 Holiday Within Sick Leave